Latest Rockies Odds: Playoffs, World Series, Division Title, and More

 Can the Rockies Make the Playoffs?

-The Rockiesâ odds to reach the 2025 MLB Playoffs are +4000, a tough ask after a 100-loss season.
-Their last postseason was in 2018, and with a 54.5 win projection, itâs a long shot in a stacked NL West.
-According to Caesars Sportsbook Colorado, the Rockies only have a 2.4% chance of making the playoffs this season.
-Colorado has -20000 odds to miss the playoffs, which is a 99.5% chance.
+The Rockies’ odds to make the 2025 MLB Playoffs are off the board at DraftKings.
+Their last postseason appearance came in 2018, and with a win projection of just 45.5, a playoff run looks nearly impossible in a stacked NL West.
+According to Caesars Sportsbook Colorado, the Rockies' odds of making the playoffs are not available.

 Rockies Odds Tonight: Game Odds for Today